Prometheus Long-term Storage

 |> distinct(column: "name")

-The output is a list of tables matching the amount of containers, where each table contains 1 entry "{ _value, name }".
+The output, as seen above, is a list of tables matching the amount of containers, where each table contains 1 entry "{ _value, name }".
 Again this returns a collection of TABLES not values, and we need the values for aggregation.

-"group()"" will remove all groupings, and set up for correct aggregation.
+"group()" will merge the data into one table, and set up for correct aggregation.
 One table, many metrics.

 from(bucket: "metrics")